Ancient Israel and Sociopolitical Questions

 I contend that monarchic Israel was possible through agrarian surpluses and furthermore the agrarian production system was strengthened with the help of the monarchy’s protection from foreign threats and with her administration power across the state.
 It should be noted, however, that agrarian surpluses did not seem to go directly to peasants; rather, they went to urban communities, landowners, and to the political elite (Lenski, 210).
 Put differently, the agrarian basis was a motivating force to political, and military leaders who could easily accumulate their wealth in terms of land and production.
 The land becomes a primary source of wealth.
 So, power and wealth go side by side.

 First, let us see the internal business.
 Population growth required more production to feed people and more land to live in.
 This is a big burden socio-economically.
-But the right time introduction of the metallurgy helped to increase agrarian production, and on the other hand, monarchic Israel brought more land through military conquests by David.
+But the right-time introduction of the metallurgy helped to increase agrarian production, and on the other hand, monarchic Israel brought more land through military conquests by David.
 In return, the ruler has a stronger power basis in a state.
 This business is mutual: population growth was met by more land with high production; a central power, politically, economically, and ideologically, uses this strong basis of agrarian surpluses.
 On the other matter, in fact, the metallurgy and population growth supported military campaigns through weapons and human resources.

 Agrarian surpluses and the monarchy’s close control of agrarian business resulted in complex social stratification, which called for strong leadership, thus a form of the monarchy (Finklestein, 46-47).
 Economic surpluses made room for other people to live.
 Those are middlemen, traders, craftsmen, soldiers, urban officials, scribes, and priests.
 The ruler should handle all this social stratification.
 Second, as noted before, the external business furthered to secure both monarchy and agrarian-based production.
 The Philistines, the Ammonites, and the Amalekites attacked and bothered Israel, and that is why Israel needed a strong military-based leader.
 On the other hand, the internal problem of population growth with the demand for more land was solved through the military conquests of David.
 From this perspective, military conquests have double points: political power base establishment, internally and externally, and economic power establishment through more land and production.

 Seen from the above reasoning, it seems to be clear that a socio-economic and political analysis can help us understand how the monarchy emerged in connection with agrarian-based production.
 There are many strong points to account for the relationship between monarchic Israel and the agrarian business.
 If I reiterate again, the pros of such characterization lie in the fact that the monarchic interests were matched by an agrarian-based production system where wealth is expressed through the size of the land.
 Internal and external matters were most effectively handled through the strong monarchic leadership under which complex social classes were to be in check.
 God ordained this monarchy of Israel, beginning with Saul, through a central religious figure, Samuel.
 It can be said that at this point in the emergence of monarchy a religiously central figure Samuel supports the central power of King Saul, who would be expected to bring into Israel more land and wealth.
-But he did not go along well with Samuel (a sort of power game between a politician and a religious man), and eventually Samuel erects David as a king, who was so powerful in the fighting fields, and satisfied Samuel and the Israelites by expanding her territories, which have to do with socioeconomic reasons mentioned before.
-My point is simply that the Israelite religion at this time supported a cause of a strong state, militarily and economically.
+But he did not get along well with Samuel (a sort of power game between a politician and a religious man), and eventually, Samuel erects David as a king, who was so powerful in the fighting fields, and satisfied Samuel and the Israelites by expanding her territories, which have to do with socioeconomic reasons mentioned before.
+My point is simply that the Israelite religion at this time supported the cause of a strong state, militarily and economically.

 What are the cons of this characterization with an agrarian state of monarchic Israel?